APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 - Not enough coverage, and not covered in appropriate context

+	- Undue burden

 	- Training is "out of place with SV, IPV, and stalking"

+	- It is confusing to mix social scenarios with academic scenarios, this does not promote professionalism in the classroom

 pppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppppp